What is TAC?

 The Policy and Legislative Analysis Team is responsible for tracking and studying policy and best practices that affect Florida’s children, as well as conducting research relating to The Children’s Campaign’s key issues.
 Policy apprentices will assist in providing The Children’s Campaign input on legislation, and assist in creating public awareness and advocacy materials such as bill analyses, one-pagers for meetings with key stakeholders, action alerts, bill amendments, and The Children’s Campaign Legislative Connection, an online publication that tracks Florida Legislature in real time under the supervision and guidance of the Policy Knowledge Navigator, Amanda Ostrander.
 The Policy Team will give hardworking apprentices the opportunity to delve into the inner workings of policy making and the legislative process, and to leave The Apprenticeship Center with transferable skills in advocacy.

-The Technology Team is divided into three sub-teams: Database, Web Development and System Administration.
-The Database Team is responsible for creating Microsoft Access databases and recording analytics.
-The Web Development Team is responsible for website updates and working with Photoshop to make changes to the site.
-The System Administration Team is responsible for maintaining the server, office hardware and ensuring all technology is running smoothly.
-Technology apprentices are given the opportunity to be cross-trained in all three of these areas.
-Members of the Technology Team also have the opportunity to learn about public policy and visual communication through collaboration with other teams on technology related projects.
+The Technology Team is primarily responsible for database management, web development and system administration.
+Typical assignments include creating Microsoft Access databases and recording analytics; performing website updates through WordPress CMS and Adobe Photoshop; and maintaining the server and office hardware to ensure all technology is running smoothly.
+Technology apprentices also have the opportunity to learn about public policy and visual communication through collaboration with other teams on technology related projects.

 The Apprenticeship Center not only creates opportunities for apprentices to gain valuable workforce development skills, but also allows them to flourish as leaders.
 Each apprentice will gain experience in leading meetings and managing a variety of projects to ensure that they graduate the program with the ability to handle any situation.
 These opportunities expand the apprentice’s exposure to critical thinking, problem solving, conflict resolutions and teamwork.